hthuwal/ARC-Challenge/notes/progress_report.md

     + **589 / 4687** Hypothesis were empty graphs when using **stanfords openIE**.
         * Out of these **149** correspond to correct option.

-- **So basically we were getting straight 0 or 0.25 score for these questions 102 and 149 questions in the respective cases. :/**
+- **So basically we were getting straight 0 or 0.25 score for these questions 102 and 149 questions in the respective cases.
+(DISCUSS)**
     + Because No Node in hypo graph => 0 score.

 - The increase in number of empty graphs of hypothesis explains the decline in the score to some extent.